Stimulant Treatment At Tennessee Wellness Center, we understand the grip addiction has on your life—but you do not need to go it alone.

 Many people don’t even realize they have an addiction because they abuse stimulants purely to enhance performance.
 If you suspect that you or a loved one have an addiction, call Tennessee Wellness Center today for help.
 We have specialized treatments for many types of addictions, including stimulant addiction, and are available to serve you from our Knoxville facility.

-Contact us today online or call (865) 205-2770 to learn more about our recovery programs and how we treat stimulant addiction at our center.
+Contact us today online or call (865) 205-2770 to learn more about our recovery programs and how we treat stimulant addiction in Knoxville.

 What Are Stimulants?